-Showers and flushing toilets are available in the campsite.
+Showers and flushing toilets are available at the campsite.
 Communal water and a dump station are also available.
-At each site there is a picnic table, metal fire ring, and shade shelter.
+At each site, there is a picnic table, metal fire ring, and shade shelter.

-That camping site cost $30 per night, which also gives you access to Goblin Valley State Park.
+That camping site costs $30 per night, which also gives you access to Goblin Valley State Park.

 If you prefer more comfort than a tent provides you may want to think about staying in the yurts.
 They are designed after the nomadic tent dwellings of central Asia.
 The yurts have heating and air-conditioning.
 They also have a bunk bed (twin/full), a futon bed, and table and chairs.